 Guitar fret-board notes

 To begin our lesson, we are going to use colors to represent notes on the guitar fret-board.
 Look below and notice the colors we will use to represent each note.
 A note, is a tone of a certain pitch which can be created in a number of different ways.
 For example, if you were to push down a single key on the piano, you would be playing a note.
 To play a note on the guitar, you would fret or push down on a string to create a tone of a certain pitch.

 In this lesson, we will learn where each note is located on the guitar fret-board.

-The image below, illustrates a guitar fret-board and shows all the notes along the Low E string.
+The image below illustrates a guitar fret-board and shows all the notes along the Low E string.
 The low E string is the thickest string and will be in red, check out that thick red line.
-The color for the strings, will be slightly different than the color for the notes.
 The high E string, is the thinnest string, look below.

 The notes and each color, have been illustrated in the table below.
 The 8 notes in the image below, represent all of the notes in the key of C major.
 The key of C major is unique, because it does not contain any sharps or flats, which are called accidentals.
 As will be mentioned, if you were to play the piano, you could play the key of C major by using just the white keys.